-A commitment to operating a high-quality early care and education program can be demonstrated by:
+A commitment to operating a high quality early care and education program can be demonstrated by:

-- National accreditation or progress toward accreditation (see box on Judging Quality). - Participation and high ranking in the state's Quality Rating System (QRS) if your state is implementing one (see box on Judging Quality). - Staff with appropriate education, experience and training. - High staff-to-child ratios. - Small group sizes in classrooms. - Adequate teacher wages.

-- Low staff turnover. - Well-equipped classrooms with developmentally appropriate furnishings, equipment and learning materials.
+- National accreditation or progress toward accreditation (see box on Judging Quality). - Participation and a high ranking in the state's Quality Rating and Improvement System (QRIS) (see box on Judging Quality). - Staff with appropriate education, experience and training. - I ow staff-to-child ratios. - Small group sizes in classrooms. - Adequate teacher wages. - Low staff turnover. - Well-equipped classrooms with developmentally appropriate furnishings, equipment and learning materials.